 The state of California is idolized for its year-round temperate climate and abundance of sunny days.
 On the other hand, with Nevada, you get a mixed bag and a variation of all four seasons.
 You’d have moderate winters, summers, spring and fall.

 Dealing with the winters particularly might be new and

 something to look forward to in Nevada.
 There’s a striking difference in

 Here’s the difference in temperatures that you can expect during peak winter months:

-Do note that the northern mountainous parts of Nevada would always receive cooler temperatures and much more snow than the southern or central parts.
-So, you have the advantage of heading to the north to take advantage of winter activities like skiing, ice skating or sledding.
+Do note that the northern mountainous parts of Nevada always receive cooler temperatures and much more snow than the southern or central parts.
+So, you have the advantage of heading to the north to take advantage of winter activities like skiing, ice skating, or sledding.

-In terms of summer, it is going to be slightly hotter, mainly because there’s lots of parts in Nevada that’s just desert.
+In terms of summer, it is going to be slightly hotter, mainly because there are lots of parts of Nevada that are just deserts.
 That’s why it could be hot for extended periods with temperatures crossing the 100 F mark regularly.
 The heat is something that you’ll probably need to take your time getting used to.